externaluseonly91/tf-2/README.md

 ![Screenshot 2023-08-28 at 16 38 18](https://github.com/externaluseonly91/tf-2/assets/134925902/dac52f5e-a6b0-4e0f-bb5a-4dbf75d31931)

+#### Note:

-here to access the service publically i have used Nodeport
+here for dev purpose to access the service publically i have used Nodeport else in production screanio its clusterip served with a loadbalancer

 ```
 /tf-2/my-app/charts/api$ cat values.yaml